mike632t/x11-calc/README.md

 No ROM images are included for the HP10C, HP11C, HP12C, HP15C, and HP16C.

-The '-r <filename>' command line option provides the ability to use the ROM contents held in an separate file.
+The '&#8209r <filename>' command line option provides the ability to use the ROM contents held in an separate file.

 For the HP10C, HP11C, HP12C, HP15C, and HP16C the ROM comprised of pairs of